mchen0037/oop-blackjack/README.md

 ## App Structure
 ![Parts of Class Structure](https://github.com/mchen0037/oop-blackjack/blob/master/notes.png)
+Note: This was our initial design, the structure now may be a bit different.

 ## Card Images
 We used the png files found in this [repository](https://github.com/hayeah/playing-cards-assets).
 Thanks!